-With recurrence rates of up to 50% at 5 years post a symptomatic kidney stone event, kidney stone disease is often a chronic medical condition that poses a significant burden on Quality of Life (QOL).
-Previous studies exploring the QOL of nephrolithiasis patients found pain and physical impairment to be worse in this patient population compared to their healthy counterparts.
-Mental health symptoms such as anxiety and depression were also reported to be worse amongst recurrent nephrolithiasis patients during their inter crises intervals.
-The number of recurrent colic episodes significantly correlated with symptoms of anxiety (P = 0.002) and depression (P < 0.001).
-While current guidelines recommend treatment options based on stone-free rates, patients' QOL is often not included as a primary end point.
+With recurrence rates of up to 50% at five years post-symptomatic kidney stone event, kidney stone disease is often a chronic medical condition that poses a significant burden on quality of life (QOL).1 Previous studies exploring the QOL of nephrolithiasis patients found pain and physical impairment to be worse in this patient population compared to their healthy counterparts.2 Mental health symptoms, such as anxiety and depression, were also reported to be worse amongst recurrent nephrolithiasis patients during their intercrises intervals.3,4 The number of recurrent colic episodes significantly correlated with symptoms of anxiety (p=0.002) and depression (p<0.001).3 While current guidelines recommend treatment options based on stone-free rates, patients' QOL is often not included as a primary endpoint.5

-In recent years, Health-related quality of life (HRQOL) data has gained more attention from clinicians and researchers as it has an important role in disease management.
+In recent years, health-related quality of life (HRQOL) data has gained more attention from clinicians and researchers, as it has an important role in disease management.
 HRQOL scores are thought to provide critical information regarding patients' expectations of their health state post-treatment, which may impact decision-making.
-This is particularly relevant in the management of asymptomatic stones, where information about the patients' expectations of HRQOL improvement could influence the choice between active management versus surveillance.
+This is particularly relevant in the management of asymptomatic stones, where information about the patients' expectations of HRQOL improvement could influence the choice between active management and surveillance.
 Consideration of HRQOL factors also provides vital information that allow for medical and nutritional therapies to be tailored to patients and their treatment goals.
 One such example in urologic oncology is the incorporation of the Bladder Utility Symptoms Scale in the management of patients with prostate and bladder cancers.
-7,8,9
+5

-Another example of HRQOL questionnaire is the Ureteral Stent Symptom Questionnaire (USSQ) that was previously developed and validated to assess QOL in patients with ureteral stents.
-One of the shortcomings of the USSQ is that the majority of the items assessed HRQOL specific to patients with ureteral stents.
+Another example of a HRQOL questionnaire is the Ureteral Stent Symptom Questionnaire (USSQ) that was previously developed and validated to assess QOL in patients with ureteral stents.
+10 One of the shortcomings of the USSQ is that the majority of the items assessed HRQOL specific to patients with ureteral stents.
 The Wisconsin Stone-QOL (WISQOL) self-report questionnaire was developed in 2016 to address this gap in the literature and clinical practice.
+11

 Although general measures of QOL are important, they are often insufficient to gain a holistic and comprehensive understanding of the disease burden specifically experienced by nephrolithiasis patients.
-The WISQOL questionnaire's objective is to measure patients' QOL in the context of their disease as well as to promote and incorporate this new tool within current clinical management paradigms for nephrolithiasis.
-It has been previously established, through internal validity testing, that the WISQOL questionnaire successfully discriminates between patients on the basis of nephrolithiasis.
-Although, the generalizability of this tool to patients of a broader geographical area has been previously assessed in Turkey, Spain and Korea, the questionnaire had yet to be tailored to the French-speaking population in Canada and beyond.
-The purpose of this study was to develop the French version of the WISQOL (F-WISQOL) and evaluate its internal consistency and psychometric properties.
+The WISQOL questionnaire's objective is to measure patients' QOL in the context of their disease, as well as to promote and incorporate this new tool within current clinical management paradigms for nephrolithiasis.
+It has been previously established, through internal validity testing, that the WISQOL questionnaire successfully discriminates between patients on the basis of nephrolithiasis.6 Although the generalizability of this tool to patients of a broader geographical area has been previously assessed in Turkey, Spain, and Korea, the questionnaire had yet to be tailored to the French-speaking population in Canada and beyond.12-14 The purpose of this study was to develop the French version of the WISQOL (F-WISQOL) and evaluate its internal consistency and psychometric properties.